How and when to ask for a pay rise

 4. Mindset matters

-Get mindset right.
+Before you ask for a raise, get clear on your "why".
 Why are you asking for this money?
 Get clear on that.
 Is it directly linked to your motivation?
 Is it because an increased salary will enable something meaningful in your life?
 Connect back to your why.
 Understand the value of this request to you personally.
 Feeling confident in this will give you confidence and conviction when stating your case.

 5. Step away from the email!